 "Slavic-speakers suffered a lot from the Greeks under Metaxas," he says.
 "Twenty people from this village, the heads of the big families, were exiled to the island of Chios.
 My father-in-law was one of them."
 They were tortured by being forced to drink castor oil, a powerful laxative.

-When Germany, Italy and Bulgaria invaded Greece in 1941, some Slavic-speakers welcomed the Bulgarians as potential liberators from Metaxas's repressive regime.
+When Germany, Italy and Bulgaria occupied Greece in 1941, some Slavic-speakers welcomed the Bulgarians as potential liberators from Metaxas's repressive regime.
 But many soon joined the resistance, led by the Communist Party (which at that time supported the Macedonian minority) and continued fighting with the Communists in the civil war that followed the Axis occupation.
 (Bulgaria annexed the eastern part of Greek Macedonia from 1941 to 1944, committing many atrocities; many Greeks wrongly attribute these to Macedonians, whom they identify as Bulgarians.)

 When the Communists were finally defeated, severe reprisals followed for anyone associated with the resistance or the left.